Federal Financial Aid Changes

 Changes Effective July 1, 2026

-Graduate Student Financing
+Graduate Student Changes

 • New graduate/professional students will no longer be eligible for Grad PLUS Loans.
-We encourage students to investigate private alternative loans or utilize our monthly payment plan that is interest free!

-Other graduate programs Up to $20,500 Up to $100,000
+Graduate programs Up to $20,500 Up to $100,000

 • Undergraduate loan limits and Pell Grant awards remain unchanged!